faxryzen/PR-StatusUpdater/README.md

+# About PR-StatusUpdater

+Telegram bot for automating the collection and evaluation of Pull Requests from any git platform (GitHub, GitLab..)

 ### What is it?

 This utility, in the form of a Telegram bot, can fetch pull requests from any git platform into a plain JSON, apply certain policies to them, and upload them as a gist/snippet for further export, for example, to Google Sheets as CSV (you get access to the raw data link).